mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 #### Removal of implicit volumes

 Previously `/var/lib/grafana`, `/etc/grafana` and `/var/log/grafana` were defined as volumes in the `Dockerfile`.
-This led to the creation of three volumes each time a new instance of the Grafana container started, whether you wanted it or not.
+This led to the creation of three volumes each time a new instance of the Mosaicoo container started, whether you wanted it or not.

 You should always be careful to define your own named volume for storage, but if you depended on these volumes, then you should be aware that an upgraded container will no longer have them.